SEO API for developers

 • QA gates: block a deploy if the AI-readability module dips below the threshold you committed to with your client, with the failing rules in the build log.

 Writing plain HTTP from a script or CI runner is one path.
-If you're driving the audit from an AI agent (Claude Code, Cursor, ChatGPT, Gemini), our SEO MCP server exposes the same six tools over Model Context Protocol with auto-discovered schemas: same engine, same keys, no glue code.
+If you're driving the audit from an AI agent (Claude Code, Cursor, ChatGPT, Gemini), our SEO MCP server exposes the same tools over Model Context Protocol with auto-discovered schemas: same engine, same keys, no glue code.

 FAQ